VeryGoodOpenSource/dart_frog/README.md

 }
 ```

-## Middleware 🍔
+### Middleware 🍔

 Middleware in Dart Frog allows you to execute code before and after a request is processed.
-You can modify the inbound request and outbound responses by adding headers, provide dependencies, and more!
+You can modify the inbound request and outbound responses, provide dependencies, and more!

 In Dart Frog, a piece of middleware consists of a `middleware` function exported from a `_middleware.dart` file within a subdirectory of the `routes` folder.
 There can only ever be once piece of middleware per route directory with `routes/_middleware.dart` being middleware that is executed for all inbound requests.